 But climate change is hitting the Arctic fast.
 Last year Gabe’s family home, which he helped build as a child, tipped into the melting tundra.

-And lately, his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
+Lately his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
 These big mammals feed through holes in the ice.
 But so much ice has melted that Inupiat hunters are now finding them starved and exhausted.

-So Gabe and I teamed up to make climate change real to the South Carolina congressional staff we visited.
+So Gabe and I teamed up to make climate change real to the congressional staff we visited.
 He told how 2,000 year old ice cellars, where his people once kept whale meat, are now filled with water.
 I told how my decade-old garden, near the Beaufort River, was recently killed by multiple salt-water floods.

 Our teamwork struck home.
 In one meeting, the differences between Alaska and South Carolina melted away as we all began speaking of our love for our ancestors, our land, our communities and traditions.
 For a moment, a light dawned in that congressional staffer’s eyes.